-Plans are wide and varied with pay monthly options as well as prepaid to make more savings.
+Plans are varied with pay monthly options as well as prepaid to make more savings.
 For those that want unlimited everything, there is plenty of choice there too with lots of other extras... but you will pay for it.
 Having said that, there are savings to be made by having multiple lines on the same plan and some great deals specifically for veterans and military personnel.

 AT&T Wireless review: Unlimited plans